-nours
+Hours

 HIST 1112 The Emerging Western World 3

-HIST 1113 The Modern Western World 3
+HIST 1113 The Modern Western World

 HIST 1114 The Contemporary World 3

 HIST 1201 Survey of American History I

 or

 HIST 1202 Survey of American History II 3

 HIST 3000 Historiography 3

 Electives in History-3000 or 4000 level 3

 Total: 18

+HISTORY Courses

+1111 THE ANCIENT WESTERN WORLD

+A study of the origins of world civilizations with an emphasis upon the Graeco-Roman and Judeo-Christian legacies to the modern world.

+1112 THE EMERGING WESTERN WORLD

+s hours

+A study of the evolution of ideas and institutions which shaped western civilization from the fall of Rome to the Eighteenth Century.

-the Eighteenth Century.
-1113 THE MODERN WESTERN WORLD A study of the evolution of ideas and institutions from the Eighteenth Century to the outbreak of the Second 1114 THE CONTEMPORARY WORLD A survey of the history of the world from the outbreak of the Second World War to the present, with emphasis on the interaction of western and non-western civilizations.
-1201 SURVEY OF AMERICAN HISTORY I A survey of the political, constitutional, economic, and intellectual development of the United States from the Colonial period to 1865.
-1202 SURVEY OF AMERICAN HISTORY II 3 hours A survey of the political, constitutional, economic, and intellectual development of the United States from 1865 1500H BASIC HONORS: THE AMERICAN CHARACTER Same as HONORS 1500H.
+1113 THE MODERN WESTERN WORLD

+A study of the evolution of ideas and institutions from the Eighteenth Century to the outbreak of the Second World War.

+1114 THE CONTEMPORARY WORLD

+A survey of the history of the world from 1900 to the present, with emphasis on the interaction of western and non-western civilizations.

+1201 SURVEY OF AMERICAN HISTORY I

+A survey of the political, constitutional, economic, and intellectual development of the United States from the Colonial period to 1865.

+1202 SURVEY OF AMERICAN HISTORY II

+A survey of the political, constitutional, economic, and intellectual development of the United States from 1865 to the present.

+1300 ANCIENT EASTERN CIVILIZATIONS

+A study of pre-colonial India, China, and Japan from 3000 B.C. to the 19th Century A.D.

+1400 TOPICS IN NON-WESTERN HISTORY

+An investigation of a selected topic in the development of the non-Western world.

+1500H BASIC HONORS: THE AMERICAN CHARACTER

+Same as HONORS 1500H.
 An examination of the American Character by discussion of and reports on American values as expressed in selected eras through such vehicles as literature, art, music, film, and oral history.
 Prerequisite: 3.0 GPA and previous Honors coursework or permission of the Honors Director.

-2100 TOPICS IN WORLD HISTORY An investigation of a selected topic of significant importance in the development of the world.
-2211 HISTORY OF ENGLAND I 3 hours welfare state.
-2250 HISTORY OF MODERN RUSSIA 3 hours
+2100 TOPICS IN HISTORY

+An investigation of a selected topic or period in history.

+2150 MODERN CHINA

+A study of the history of China from the mid-nineteenth century to the present, with emphasis on the period of communist rule.

+2211 HISTORY OF ENGLAND I